 What is the school providing for those students who don’t have their own device?

-We have over 130 school-owned devices that are available to students who do not have their own device.
+We have school-owned devices that are available to students who do not have their own device.
 Students who bring their own devices certainly have a better experience in our blended e-learning environment, as they are able to customise their device to work more efficiently for them.